robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I wasn't sorting pins.

 "You need to stop thinking you still need to prove yourself.
 It's just not a thing, Charlotte, and it gets you into trouble," Mum said, her voice at that quiet level when her words were to be taken as canon.
-"Just— stop."
+"Just —  stop."

 "It's exhausting."
 Sarah's voice was louder.